Signed in as:

 filler@godaddy.com

-NOVAL PERIS TO SPEAK AT IWD 2023
+AUSTRALIA'S ‘LADY OF FIRSTS' NOVA PERIS TO SPEAK AT IWD BREAKFAST

 We are very excited to announce Nova Peris, OAM as the keynote speaker for our 12th annual International Women's Day breakfast on Friday, 3 March 2023 at NEX - Wests Newcastle.